- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 5. Choose shareholders and share capital

-Every Singaporean company is required to have at least one share, costing one dollar in paid up capital and one shareholder.
+Every Singaporean company is required to have at least one share, costing one dollar in paid-up capital and one shareholder.
 For example, a private limited company is allowed to have at most 50 shareholders.
 Moreover, a Singapore company can be fully foreign-owned (either by a foreign corporation or an individual).

 Before incorporating, you’ll need to decide on the type of shares for your company: